 Demonstration of savasana.

-This practical sequence involves no standing poses, which can be useful while traveling and living in different size rooms since the poses don’t require much space.
+This practical sequence involves no standing poses.
+It is a sequence that can be useful while traveling and living in different size rooms since the poses don’t require much space.

 Did I say it is best to do this agni practice before breakfast?
 Well, it is.
 But having burned up some of last night’s meal, enjoy your breakfast now.